caprazzo/Minima/readme.markdown

 * -Dminima.port=8989 - http port, defaults to 8989
 * -Dminima.db.dir=./minima-db - database directory, defaults to ./minima-db and is created if it does not exist
+* -Dminima.board.default.title=Minima - default board title (as shown on the index page).
+Defaults to "Minima"

 ## For developers